How to Choose a Cremation Provider: Key Questions, Red Flags & Your Rights

 They only quote package prices without a breakdown.

-FTC guidance notes that providing only package pricing, without itemized information, does not meet Funeral Rule requirements for GPLs.
+FTC guidance from a 2024 undercover sweep notes that providing only package pricing, without itemized information, does not meet Funeral Rule requirements.
 For an example of transparent, itemized pricing, view our complete General Price List.

-“Direct cremation” usually means cremation without embalming, visitation, or a formal funeral service beforehand.
-That simplicity is one reason it’s often the most affordable option.
+That simplicity is one reason direct cremation is often the most affordable option.

 But some providers define "direct cremation" differently.
 If you're unfamiliar with the term or want to understand what it typically involves, read our complete guide to direct cremation.